Jim Mollison: Aviation career

 At the age of 22, Mollison became a flying instructor at the Central Flying School (CFS), again setting the record for being the youngest in this role.
 Shortly after, he transferred to the RAF Reserve and devoted his time to civil aviation.
 In 1928–29, he worked as an instructor with the South Australian Aero Club in Adelaide, leaving that position to become a pilot with Eyre Peninsular Airways and Australian National Airways.

 Whilst gaining a reputation as a playboy, Mollison was a skilled pilot who, like many others, took to record breaking as a means of "making his name".
 In July to August 1931, he set a record time of 8 days, 19 hours for a flight from Australia to England and, in March 1932, a record for flying from England to Cape Town, South Africa in 4 days, 17 hours.

 Mollison had flown commercially for Charles Kingsford Smith's ill-fated Australian National Airways.
 During one of his commercial flights, he met the equally famous aviator Amy Johnson, to whom he proposed only eight hours after meeting, and while still in the air.
-Johnson accepted; they married in July 1932, and she went off to break her husband's England to South Africa record.
+Johnson accepted; they married in July 1932.
+She then went off to break her husband's England to South Africa record.
 They were dubbed The Flying Sweethearts by the press and public.

 Mollison continued to attempt aviation records.
 On 18 August 1932 he made an east-to-west solo trans-Atlantic flight of 31 hours, from Portmarnock, Ireland to Pennfield, New Brunswick, Canada, using a de Havilland Puss Moth called "The Heart's Content".
 In 1933, using the same aircraft, Mollison flew from England to Brazil in 3 days, 13 hours, staging through West Africa, the first solo east-west South Atlantic crossing.
 By then, he and his wife began to plan a record-breaking flight across the world.
 On 22 July 1933, they took off from Pendine Sands in South Wales on a non-stop flight to New York, but were forced to crash land in Bridgeport, Connecticut, just short of their target, after running out of fuel.
 He and his wife were both injured, and the plane broken apart by souvenir seekers.

 In October 1934 the Mollisons took part in MacRobertson Air Race.
 Their de Havilland DH.88 Comet Black Magic led the competitors off the line and was leading at Baghdad, but they were forced to retire at Allahabad after having to use non-aviation fuel, which damaged their engines.

 In November 1936 Mollison made his last major record attempt, a flight from Croydon to Cape Town, South Africa.
 This time he flew with a co-pilot, French aviator Édouard Corniglion-Molinier.
 The attempt ended with a forced landing some 160 km short of Cape Town.

 The Mollisons' marriage had become strained; they were rivals for the same aviation records and Mollison was at times a heavy drinker.
-They divorced in 1938 and she resumed her maiden name.
+They divorced in 1938 and Amy Mollison resumed her maiden name.